-Core and Elective Courses: Our inclusive set of core courses cover subjects in Math, Science, Foreign Language, English, Religion and Social Studies.
-We also offer many elective courses in areas such as History, Government and Foreign Languages.
+Core and Elective Courses: Our inclusive set of core courses cover subjects in Math, Science, Foreign Language, Health, English, Religion, Health, Vocational and Social Studies.

 U.S. International Christian Academy requires 24 academic credits,

-Including Math, English, Science, Religion, Social Studies, and Electives.
+Including Math, English, Science, Social Studies, and Electives

 Courses Descriptions and Objectives

-Each course syllabus includes the Florida Sunshine State Standards and the objectives for each course as well as the detailed course outline that specifies the assignments or activities to be completed to satisfy the specific standard.
+Each course syllabus includes the Abeka Curriculum and Apologia Christian Homeschool and the objectives for each course as well as the detailed course outline that specifies the assignments or activities to be completed to satisfy the specific standard.

 The assistant principal evaluates all the courses as well as the goals for each discipline.
 He ensures that the courses are comparable to the schools system and that the students are receiving quality education and the correct amount of required courses for graduation.

-Teachers provide assistance and tutoring to students when they express having difficulty with an assignment.
-The tutoring sessions can be administered online by appointment.
+Teachers provide online assistance and tutoring to students when they express having difficulty with an assignment.
+The tutoring sessions can be administered online by appointment only.

 Students have direct access to the school’s E-library.
 In the course syllabus, the teachers are requested to implement writing assignments and Comprehensive Reading Plan or research papers where students have to use the databases available and be able to cite their sources as well.
-For example, in the Social Studies class, the teacher has added assignments that involve student presentations using Power Point in which they have to attach a narrative for each slide as if the presentation was being given orally.
+For example, in the Social Studies class, the teacher has added assignments that involve student presentations using Power Point and other social media in which they have to attach a narrative for each slide presentation.

 When the students complete their assignments, research papers, exams or any form of graded evaluation, the grade goes directly to the Grade Book.
 Upon completion of the course a copy of the Grade Book is downloaded and the grades are transferred to the students’ report cards.
 A copy of each course’ grade book is filed in the Registrar’s Office.
 The parents and students have the right to review the grades and receive copies of the report card as requested.